emmaglorypraise/Blog-posts/cl5igglpk00q7sgnv40x6bzmf.md

-## Everything I learnt in my first dApp Competition
+## Everything I learnt in my first DApp Competition

 June 2022 was a particularly memorable month for me.
 Aside from my frequent travels (I visited a different state every week), I spent most of my time working on this dApp competition.